 If flash rust has developed, as is common in moisture-rich environments, traditional coatings can’t be applied at all — the flash rust must be fully removed first, adding an expensive and time-consuming process for surface preparation.

-There is a solution helping the LNG sector operate successfully in these wet and humid regions of the world.
+There is a solution to helping the LNG sector operate successfully in these wet and humid regions of the world.

 How EonCoat® is Helping the LNG Sector